What are the alternatives to buying Virgin Atlantic miles?

 Partner Airlines – Did you know that you can avoid having to buy Virgin miles by crediting air miles earned when flying with 10 partner airlines to Virgin Atlantic?
 These include Delta, Singapore Airlines, Air New Zealand, Virgin Australia (a separate company), South African Airways, ANA, Jet Airways, Air China, Hawaiian Airlines and SAS.

 We’ve seen that buying Virgin miles should in the vast majority of occasions be a last resort.
 Yes, if you’re only a few thousand miles off being able to redeem the Upper Class ticket of a lifetime then the £30 for 1,000 points may be worth it.

 However you shouldn’t just buy Virgin miles to use instead of cash UNLESS there is an awesome arbitrage opportunity available.
 Even then the risks of the reward tickets being purchased by someone else and leaving you with 100,000 Flying Club points could offset the saving.

-For long-term Virgin Flying Club opportunities, the sign-up bonus of 20,000 points offered with the Amex Gold Card (reviewed here) is market leading and also benefits from a reasonable ongoing spend bonus of 1 point for every £1 spent.
-You can increase the sign-up bonus to 22,000 points by using this referral link.
+For long-term Virgin Flying Club opportunities, the sign-up bonus of 10,000 points offered with the Amex Gold Card (reviewed here) is good and also benefits from a reasonable ongoing spend bonus of 1 point for every £1 spent.
+You can increase the sign-up bonus to 12,000 points by using this referral link.